9elmaz9/OCA_1Z04-808_OCP_1Z0_815/src/PDF/questions.md

 Has a default value.
 No default value

 It can be used throughout the class.
 The scope is limited to the method.

+24. What are the default values assigned to variables and instances in Java?
+    In Java When we haven’t initialized the instance variables then the compiler initializes them with default values.
+The default values for instances and variables depend on their data types.
+Some common types of default data types are:

+The default value for numeric types (byte, short, int, long, float, and double) is 0.
+The default value for the boolean type is false.
+The default value for object types (classes, interfaces, and arrays) is null.
+The null character, “u0000, ” is the default value for the char type.

+Example:

+// Java Program to demonstrate use of default values import java.io.*;
+class GFG {
+// static values
+static byte b;
+static int i;
+static long l;
+static short s;
+static boolean bool;
+static char c;
+static String str;
+static Object object;
+static float f;
+static double d;
+static int[] Arr;
+public static void main(String[] args)
+{
+// byte value
+System.out.println("byte value" + b);
+// short value
+System.out.println("short value" + s);
+// int value
+System.out.println("int value" + i);
+// long value
+System.out.println("long value" + l);
+System.out.println("boolean value" + bool);
+System.out.println("char value" + c);
+System.out.println("float value" + f);
+System.out.println("double value" + d);
+System.out.println("string value" + str);
+System.out.println("object value" + object);
+System.out.println("Array value" + Arr);
+}
+}

+Output:

+byte value0
+short value0
+int value0
+long value0
+boolean valuefalse
+char value
+float value0.0
+double value0.0
+string valuenull
+object valuenull
+Array valuenull

+25. What is a Class Variable?
+    In Java, a class variable (also known as a static variable) is a variable that is declared within a class but outside of any method, constructor, or block.
+Class variables are declared with the static keyword, and they are shared by all instances (objects) of the class as well as by the class itself.
+No matter how many objects are derived from a class, each class variable would only exist once.

+Example: // Java program to demonstrate use of Clas Variable class GFG {
+public static int ctr = 0;
+public GFG() { ctr++; }
+public static void main(String[] args)
+{
+GFG obj1 = new GFG();
+GFG obj2 = new GFG();
+GFG obj3 = new GFG();
+System.out.println("Number of objects created are "
++ GFG.ctr);
+}
+}

+Output
+Number of objects created are 3

+26. What is the default value stored in Local Variables?
+    There is no default value stored with local variables.
+Also, primitive variables and objects don’t have any default values.

+27. Explain the difference between instance variable and a class variable.
+    Instance Variable: A class variable without a static modifier known as an instance variable is typically shared by all instances of the class.
+These variables can have distinct values among several objects.
+The contents of an instance variable are completely independent of one object instance from another because they are related to a specific object instance of the class.